aminmazi/bitcoin-dog-bot/README.md

 📈 TAAPI for technical analysis data.

-🇮🇷 Ramzinex and nobitex for price information in IRT currency.
+🇮🇷 Ramzinex and Nobitex for price information in IRT currency.